matteoferla/pyrosetta-help/README.md

 ## Legal disclaimer

-I (Matteo Ferla) am not affiliated with PyRosetta, I am just an avid user.
+I (Matteo Ferla) am not affiliated with PyRosetta or Rosetta Commons, I am just an avid user.
 My usage does not constitute an endorsement of PyRosetta by the BRC, NIHR, Wellcome Trust, the University of Oxford, the United Kingdom of Great Britain + Northern Ireland + all its dependencies etc. etc.